mailjet/api-documentation/guides/_contacts_bulk.md

  - Status: This can be one of the following:
   - Allocated: the job is in the queue
   - Upload: The data is in the upload phase
-  - Prepare: The data is being formatted for addition the list
+  - Prepare: The data is being formatted to be added to the list
   - Importing: Data is being added to the Contact List
   - Completed: Addition to the Contact List complete
   - Error: Declares an error
-  - Abort: For cancelled jobs.
+  - Abort: For cancelled jobs
  - JobStart: Time of job start
  - JobEnd: Time of job end
  - Count: Represents the number of contacts already processed by the background job